UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-02-09-compe-club-weekly.md

 You can apply by submitting a letter of interest, stating why you wish to pursue this learning journey, as well as uploading a 2-minute video stating the same.

+Criteria: currently enrolled or recently graduated (within two years) bachelor or master's level in a technical discipline with a demonstrated interest in entrepreneurship.

 Limit of 10 spots in the program, so apply early!

 For more information, contact Bobbi Bidochka at [bobbi.bidochka@tandemlaunch.​com](mailto:bobbi.bidochka@tandemlaunch.com)